versatilecms/forms/README.md

 This module sends a generic looking email with each submission.
 However you have the ability to build your own email templates very easily.

 - Create a new blade template in `views/vendor/forms/email-templates` (you can also simply override `default.blade.php` in the same location)
-- Edit the form in Voyager Admin and select the appropriate email template
+- Edit the form in Versatile Admin and select the appropriate email template